osherachamim/ai-infrastructure-agents/commands/rules.md

 - Always log output to a report file for audit

 ## Azure AD Rules
-- All groups follow naming convention: `AG-GitHub-W-<reponame>`
+- All groups follow naming convention
-- Groups must be mail-disabled security groups (`--mail-enabled false --security-enabled true`)
+- Groups must be mail-disabled security groups
 - Dynamic membership requires Azure AD Premium P1 or P2
 - Use `az login --use-device-code` for corporate proxy environments
 - Always verify group was created with `az ad group show` after creation

 ## GitHub Rules
-- Organization: `cato-networks-IT`
-- Repos migrated from Azure DevOps — renamed with `AgenticAi_` prefix
 - Teams must be linked to Azure AD IDP groups for SCIM sync
-- Default repo permission for `AG-GitHub-W-*` groups is `push` (Write)
+- Default repo permission for  groups is `push` (Write)
 - Use `gh api` for team and IDP group operations (not supported by `gh team` directly)